 Regrettably, THE WILBURN BROTHERS, who headlined the show, did not sell enough tickets to resuscitate the organization; at least to the satisfaction of its members.

-of meetings continued throughout the summer of 1958, further convincing
+throughout the summer of 1958, further convincing the participants that

-participants that there just might be strength in numbers.
-The idea for
+there just might be strength in numbers.
+The idea for the Country Music